Overview - Historical Sketch

 Under Mills’s leadership, the College has also successfully recommitted itself to the goal of expanding ethnic, religious, and socioeconomic diversity among students and employees.

 Mills has worked to increase national visibility for Bowdoin and also initiated a comprehensive campus master planning study to guide future development.
-During his tenure as president, the Bowdoin campus has expanded significantly, with the acquisition of approximately 259 acres at the former Brunswick Naval Air Station and the former Longfellow Elementary School.
+During his tenure as president, the Bowdoin campus has expanded significantly, with the acquisition of nearly 175 acres of developable land at the former Brunswick Naval Air Station and the former Longfellow Elementary School.
 The landmark school was renovated and expanded in 2013 as the new Robert H. and Blythe Bickel Edwards Center for Art and Dance—a facility that consolidates in one building visual arts and dance programs previously housed in six different locations.

 Mills has also worked to strengthen and increase support for the arts at the College, completing a major expansion and renovation of the Bowdoin College Museum of Art and a conversion of the former Curtis Pool building into the Studzinski Recital Hall and 280-seat Kanbar Auditorium.

 Student residential life has also been improved through the construction of new residence halls and the renovation of existing residential facilities; the Joseph McKeen Center for the Common Good; the Sidney J. Watson Arena; and the Peter Buck Center for Health and Fitness.

-Bowdoin’s endowment has continued to grow, having more than doubled in value since 2001, surpassing the $1 billion mark for the first time in June 2013.
+Bowdoin’s endowment has continued to grow, having nearly tripled in value since 2001, surpassing the $1 billion mark for the first time in June 2013.
 The College has also been able to maintain its financial equilibrium during the economic downturn that began in 2008.
 Mills successfully led “The Bowdoin Campaign,” a five-year fundraising effort that concluded in June 2009.
-The campaign, which exceeded its goal of $250 million, has enhanced Bowdoin’s academic program by adding faculty and by focusing resources on the faculty/student experience, faculty scholarship, and the intellectual life of the College.
+The campaign, which exceeded its goal of $250 million, enhanced Bowdoin’s academic program by adding faculty and by focusing resources on the faculty/student experience, faculty scholarship, and the intellectual life of the College.